AlexanderOMara/AlexanderOMara/README.md

 # Hello Friend

-Welcome to the GutHub of me, Alexander O’Mara.
+Welcome to the GitHub of me, Alexander O’Mara.

 <a href="https://alexomara.com/contact/">
   <img